f4goh/sstv/README.md

 dss_output_card :

-todo with an ad9833 hardware DDS (soon)
+with an ad9850 hardware DDS and irq

 miscellaneous:

 test program sending tone on sound card output

+convert image to RGB565 format